 Patient Information Days

-The Haemochromatosis Society as a national organisation organises conferences and patient information days throughout the year.
+Haemochromatosis UK as a national organisation organises conferences and patient information days throughout the year.

 Please visit our events page for news of our main events planned over the next few months.